 Early in its history, GCCDS focused on providing permanent rebuilding and retrofits for residents of Biloxi.
-Immediately after the hurricane, Perkes realized the importance of getting homeowners involved in the redesign of their house.
-This differed from other agencies who were only offering two or three design options.
+Immediately after the hurricane, David Perkes, the Mississippi State professor who has led the Studio since its inception, realized the importance of getting homeowners involved in the redesign of their houses.
+This differed from other agencies which were only offering two or three design options.

 Community and environmental resilience work means planning for acute disasters, such as hurricanes, as well as considering slow-change impacts such as sea level rise, urbanization, and economic inequity.
-GCCDS addresses both aspects of resilience with the understanding that working on day-to-day issues such as storm-water management, strong and affordable housing, and community-driven decision making will prepare a community for the acute threats as well.
+GCCDS addresses both aspects of resilience with the understanding that working on day-to-day issues such as storm-water management, strong and affordable housing, and community-driven decision-making will prepare a community for acute threats as well.

 GCCDS works with historic, low-income communities that have been impacted by expanded flood zones, assisting with mitigation to houses and landscape projects to increase the capacity of flood ways with tidal marsh restoration.
 Such projects not only increase infrastructure resilience but also lead to more community environmental stewardship.

-Since 2017 GCCDS has expanded its multidisciplinary studio staff to include a public health professional in addition to the planners, landscape and building architects in order to more effectively address the social determinants of health.
-The Studio works with the diagram of people changing place changing health changing people.
+Since 2017, GCCDS has expanded its multidisciplinary studio staff to include a public health professional in addition to the planners, landscape and building architects in order to more effectively address the social determinants of health.